 Validation of historical results identified silver and gold mineralized zones in a 600 m step out from the initial San Juan vein (see News Release dated July 7, 2020).
-They confirmed continuity of the gold-silver mineralized system for at least 2 km (Figure 5), supporting a geological model where San Juan is part of a single-large epithermal system with occurrences of silver-lead-zinc mineralization hosted in polymetallic hydrothermal breccias, as well as gold-silver enriched quartz epithermal veins in high angle fault zones.
+They confirmed continuity of the gold-silver mineralized system for at least 2 km (Figure 9), supporting a geological model where San Juan is part of a single-large epithermal system with occurrences of silver-lead-zinc mineralization hosted in polymetallic hydrothermal breccias, as well as gold-silver enriched quartz epithermal veins in high angle fault zones.

-Recent drilling by GR Silver, combined with reinterpretation of historical drill results, identified a new mineralized zone in the San Juan Area, known as the Yecora Vein.
+Drilling by GR Silver, combined with reinterpretation of historical drill results, identified a new mineralized zone in the San Juan Area, known as the Yecora Vein.
 The results confirm the presence of wide and high-grade zones of silver-gold-lead-zinc mineralization, close to the surface in a new mineralized structure parallel to the San Juan Vein.
 In addition to encountering attractive, near surface polymetallic mineralization at Yecora, gold-bearing veins have been identified, indicating new opportunities for shallow drilling (see News Release dated November 23, 2020).
-The San Juan Area mineralized trend now extends for more than two km combined strike, consisting of at least six mapped veins: San Juan, La Colorada, Yecora, Loma Dorada, La Odisea/El Trampolín and San Francisco (Figure 5).
+The San Juan Area mineralized trend now extends for more than two km combined strike, consisting of at least six mapped veins: San Juan, La Colorada, Yecora, Loma Dorada, La Odisea/El Trampolín and San Francisco.
+Las Chorreras and Las Teresas are located further northwest along strike from these vein sets (Figure 9).